Brief

 1997

-- A. Kovalchuk is the first climber from Estonia to climb over 8000m:
+- A. Kovalchuk is the first climber from Estonia to summit a 8000+m high peak:

 he ascends Cho Oyu